Looking for Someone to Adopt My Baby: Where to Begin

 We make these connections many times a month, but it’s not just about how many adoptions we help complete.
 It’s also about how we go about it.
 With Lifetime, you will have access to many different types of adoption support, including a 24-hour helpline, peer support, counseling, and legal assistance from adoption attorneys.
 All of this is available to you, the birth mother, at no cost.

-To learn more about these adoptive families, just click on the map to view the list of waiting families!
+To learn more about these adoptive families, just click on their profile where you will find all kinds of details about them and even a video to watch!
 As you think about finding the perfect family for your child, don’t worry too much about the “perfect” part, but more about the life you want your child to have.
 And with open adoption, you can be a part of it!

 Whatever you choose to do, the important thing to remember is that the decision is yours.
 You are in charge of your adoption plans.
 With Lifetime’s caring adoption coordinator by your side, you are never alone.
 We will be with you every step of the way.